DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC-ITEM-CREATION-WIZARD/PROCESSES/Managing-item-statuses.md

 1. Select the *From Status*, only the selected items matching this status will be updated.
 2. Select the *To Status*.
 3. Enter an *Effective date* if required.
-    * To make effective immediately, leave blank.
+    * To make it effective immediately, leave it blank.
 4. Select a *Category hierarchy* if required to filter down to a group of products.
 5. Select the items to be updated.
 6. Select OK.

 *Note: Optionally select the Run in the background tab to run in batch processing.
 Please see [Microsoft User Guides](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/sysadmin/batch-processing-overview) for further information*

-## Updating based on stock on hand rules
+## Updating based on stock-on-hand rules

 [Automatic status change rules](../SETUP/ITEM-SETUP/Automatic-status-change-rules.md) can be setup to update the item status based on certain events.
 For example, a status that indicates a low level of inventory can be updated to a discontinued status once the stock on hand becomes zero.
 The periodic job can be accessed from **Item creation > Periodic tasks > Item status > Automatic status update**.